-Complimentary therapies- Through the incentives of the program, participants are able to earn credits towards massages, acupuncture, reiki, yoga, and more.
+Complimentary therapies- Through program incentives, participants are able to earn credits towards massages, acupuncture, reiki, belly casting, and more.

 Who can be referred?
-Any mother in the D.C.
-Metro Area can be referred to the CMSP.
+Any birthing person in the D.C.
+Metro Area can be referred to the MRHV.
 Those expected to gain the most benefit include:

-A woman with a racially or ethnically diverse background including, Black or African American, Asian, Pacific Islander, Native American, Latino or multiracial
+A person with a racially or ethnically diverse background including, Black, Asian, Pacific Islander, Native American, Latinx or multiracial

-A woman who has limited to no family or partner support; or limited socioeconomic resources
+A person who has limited to no family or partner support; or limited socioeconomic resources

-A woman at risk for giving birth to a low birth-weight or preterm baby
+A person at risk for giving birth to a low birth-weight or preterm baby

 I am a healthcare provider, can I refer a client?
 We work collaboratively with all healthcare providers.
-If you would like to send over a patient, please use the "Make A Referral" link. please provide your contact information as well, as we may contact you for additional information and for on-going collaboration.
-If you have an urgent request contact us via phone.
+If you would like to send over a patient, please use the "Make A Referral" link.
+Please provide your contact information as well, as we may contact you for additional information and for on-going collaboration.
+If you have an urgent request contact us via phone at 202-248-2877.